Pry Financials raises $4.2M to make startup accounting more approachable – TechCrunch

 “Reviewing a spreadsheet is mind-numbingly hard,” said Su.
 “If you see a number that’s off, you get this weird formula if you didn’t do it yourself.
 Then you basically have to write a long email to the financial analyst who wrote it and hope that they get back to you before closing time.”
 For founders who need to update lenders or investors every month, this means a lot of work.

-Pry makes the process more efficient by turning three-way reports—combinations of balance sheets, profit and loss statements and cashflow—into Financial Report dashboards, and then adding features like hiring plans, financial modeling and scenario planning.
+Pry makes the process more efficient by turning three-way reports — combinations of balance sheets, profit and loss statements and cashflow — into Financial Report dashboards, and then adding features like hiring plans, financial modeling and scenario planning.

 The scenario planning feature serves as a sandbox, giving startup teams and their investors a way to predict how different situations will impact finances: for example, how much runway they have if they raise a certain amount of funding or adjust product pricing.

 “We’re improving upon and trying to make decisions about the company in a collaborative way.
-The analogy we have is git branching, where you have your main plan, and want to try something like a new revenue model or acquiring a business, but don’t want to mess with your current strategy,” said Su.
+The analogy we have is Git branching, where you have your main plan, and want to try something like a new revenue model or acquiring a business, but don’t want to mess with your current strategy,” said Su.
 “What you can do is create a completely new branch with, say, a new pricing strategy.
 You can make all the changes you want and then switch back to your old branch without worrying about overriding or conflicting with it.”

 Those speculative branches are also continuously updated with the company’s most recent bank account and payroll information, so founders don’t need to recreate them from scratch if they want to revisit a potential scenario later.